uncle-barchen/ruqmoi/ruqmoi.md

 + Tarot: Ace ♥/Cups
   + upright: love, new relationships, compassion, creativity, spirituality, intuition
   + reversed: emotional loss, blocked creativity, emptiness, repressed emotions
++ The Wanderer's Oracle: Wind ‖ Lake
+  + situation: The Wanderer watches the wind as it walks across a lake, forming ever-changing, scintillating patterns of reflection.
+  + admonition: Don't miss the beauty that comes your way unlooked for.
+Isn't your true destination your own transformation, just as the water cannot touch the lake without them both being transformed?
 + Bible: Revelation 22:8-21 - Benediction and invitation to the Wedding Feast
 + Additional Concepts:
   + Ἀφροδίτη Οὐρανία (Heavenly Aphrodite)